HaaaSiiiib/E-commerce-website/README.md

 # E-Commerce Website

-This repository consists the web project for CSE-446 course
+This repository consists of the web project for the CSE-446 course

 # Project
 Develop an e-commerce website with inventory, sales functionality with card payment, administrative and client privileges, etc.
-A supplier portal  for  inventory and Orders tracking and a bank for all entities to track their balances.
+A supplier portal  for  inventory and Order tracking and a bank for all entities to track their balances.

 # Languages